a tune… a haiku… an infrared loop

 dscn0899

-Gorge in one of his many Couzipatas (happy high place).
+George in one of his many couzipatas (happy high place).

 We believe that profound learning is often facilitated by time spent in the mountains, canyons and rivers to oceans of the world.
 These experiences give leadership and other life skills an arena in which to develop and flourish.
 Examples of programs that will be supported are Outward Bound, National Outdoor Leadership Programs, accredited avalanche and guide programs, etc.

-The GGSF scholarships are available to Ouray County teens ages 15 to 18.
+The GGSF scholarships are available to Ouray County teens ages 14 to 19.
 In addition, this fund has and will continue to offer scholarships for the Ridgway High School Senior Outward Bound river trip along with the Ridgway School Learn to Ski Program.
-There are also two $1000 scholarships available for graduating seniors from Ouray County Schools for tuition towards continuing education, either traditional (college/university) or alternative educational options.
+There are scholarships available for graduating seniors from Ouray County Schools for alternative/non-traditional educational opportunities or self-designed adventures.

 The GGSF is an all-volunteer organization that aspires to carry on George’s visions and educational philosophies.
 The GGSF is a non-profit organization affiliated with the Telluride Foundation.
 Those wanting more information please go to the website: http://www.GeorgeGardnerScholarshipFund.org